AliekseiDev/nba-mobile-app/README.md

 This project was created with CRA presets

-In this project you can appreciate my skills as a frontend developer and some knowledges about firebase.
+In this project you can appreciate my frontend skills and some knowledges about firebase.

 [#Live demo](https://nba-app-f468d.firebaseapp.com)